Spelling rules from previous years

 At the start of the autumn term, we test the children on the Year 1, 2 ,3 and 4 spelling rules to see which ones we need to revisit.
 These rules are very important and are in many words which we all use on a daily basis, so the children really need to know them and how to apply them.
 These skills will enable the children to extend their vocabulary as they will be able to both read and write more words.
 We do explain to the children that although the rules help with most words, it is the fact that there are always exceptions, and these need to be learnt as well.

-We have a record of how the children did in these assessments at the start of term and we will re-assess at the end of term 1.
-If the children are still not secure, we will assess again at the end of term 2.
-We may not use the actual words in the original test as we are looking to see that your child can apply the rule to similar or even harder words - only then do we know that they have understood the work and that will help them in their future lives.
+In future assessments, we may not use the actual words in the original test as we are looking to see that your child can apply the rule to similar or even harder words - only then do we know that they have understood the work and that will help them in their future lives.
 In class, we have been revisiting the rules which most children found hard during spelling sessions and other lessons.

 Please could you help your child to learn these rules and patterns by looking for more words.
 You could:

 1. Look in their reading book to find words following the same rule/pattern.

 2. Collect words on a poster in the house.